japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StateManagerImplV2.md

 == [[StateManagerImplV2]] StateManagerImplV2 -- Default StateManager of FlatMapGroupsWithStateExec Physical Operator

-`StateManagerImplV2` is a concrete <<spark-sql-streaming-StateManager.adoc#, StateManager>> (as a <<spark-sql-streaming-StateManagerImplBase.adoc#, StateManagerImplBase>>) that is used by default in [FlatMapGroupsWithStateExec](physical-operators/FlatMapGroupsWithStateExec.md) physical operator (per <<spark-sql-streaming-properties.adoc#spark.sql.streaming.flatMapGroupsWithState.stateFormatVersion, spark.sql.streaming.flatMapGroupsWithState.stateFormatVersion>> internal configuration property).
+`StateManagerImplV2` is a concrete <<spark-sql-streaming-StateManager.md#, StateManager>> (as a <<spark-sql-streaming-StateManagerImplBase.md#, StateManagerImplBase>>) that is used by default in [FlatMapGroupsWithStateExec](physical-operators/FlatMapGroupsWithStateExec.md) physical operator (per <<spark-sql-streaming-properties.md#spark.sql.streaming.flatMapGroupsWithState.stateFormatVersion, spark.sql.streaming.flatMapGroupsWithState.stateFormatVersion>> internal configuration property).

-`StateManagerImplV2` is <<creating-instance, created>> exclusively when `FlatMapGroupsWithStateExecHelper` utility is requested for a <<spark-sql-streaming-FlatMapGroupsWithStateExecHelper.adoc#createStateManager, StateManager>> (when the `stateFormatVersion` is `2`).
+`StateManagerImplV2` is <<creating-instance, created>> exclusively when `FlatMapGroupsWithStateExecHelper` utility is requested for a <<spark-sql-streaming-FlatMapGroupsWithStateExecHelper.md#createStateManager, StateManager>> (when the `stateFormatVersion` is `2`).

 === [[creating-instance]] Creating StateManagerImplV2 Instance